DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 of what can be annotated and how, annotations for specific IDL elements have to be added on a as-needed basis.

-As of writing you can put annotations before the following things in IDL and a backend using TAO IDL should be able to read them:
+You can put annotations before the following things in IDL and a backend using TAO IDL's fround-end library can read them:

 - modules
 - `typedef`s